sumocoders/FrameworkCoreBundle/docs/frontend/frontend-development.md

 ### Custom components or extensions
 Create a folder `components` in the js folder.
 Add your new component js file in the new folder.
-Build you ES6 class in a new file with as name the name of your component.
+Build your ES6 class in a new file that has the same name as your component.
 Do not forgot to import you new component file in `app.js`.

 If you want to extend or change an existing ES6 class from the FrameworkStylepackage you can update the path to the import in `imports.js` to a new class you made yourself.
 The new class can be totally different of based on the class in de FrameworkStylepackage.

-## Separate Sass for frontend of application
+## Separate layout for frontend of application

 For a basic frontend layout of the application you can use a basic Bootstrap5 setup.
 We do not need FrameworkStylepackage here.